tomchaplin/lophat/README.md

 ```shell
 pip install --only-binary lophat lophat
 ```
-This provides you with one function, `compute_pairings`, which return the diagram as a set of paired columns and a set of unpaired columns.
+This provides you with one function, `compute_pairings`, which returns the diagram as a set of paired columns and a set of unpaired columns.
-By default, this uses all available threads and the lockfree algorithm of [[1]](#1) To use serial algorithm or limit number of threads, additionally provide a `LoPhatOptions` object.
+By default, this uses all available threads and the lockfree algorithm of [[1]](#1).
+To use serial algorithm or limit number of threads, additionally provide a `LoPhatOptions` object.

+For more details, please consult [the Python docs](https://lophat.readthedocs.io/en/latest/).
-For example usage, consult the file `example.py` or [this Google colab notebook](https://colab.research.google.com/drive/1y0_wZfvuUZfRreYPO50mo4rBlflkMcfj?usp=sharing)
+For example usage, see the file `example.py` or [this Google colab notebook](https://colab.research.google.com/drive/1y0_wZfvuUZfRreYPO50mo4rBlflkMcfj?usp=sharing).

 ## TODO

 - [ ] Implement clearing optimisation when V not required
 - [ ] Increase property testing
 - [ ] Write unit tests
-- [ ] Write Python documentation
 - [ ] Benchmark
 - [ ] Add alternative column representations
 - [ ] Implement a `LoPhatOptionsBuilder` in Rust and Python